liang2zhu1/share-git-url/README.md

 ## Known Issues

-- As of release 0.0.1
+- As of release 0.0.4
-  - No testing has been performed on non-Windows platform although it should just work
+  - No testing has been performed on non-Windows platform although it should just work (Please report if you found it broken!)
-  - Git provider is limited to [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/) only)
+  - Git provider only supports [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/) only, but GitHub works as well with auto redirection (except selection)

+- Copy markdown
+  - While [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software) supports markdown, it does not format the pasted text as markdown, workaround may be delete the last char and enter it by keyboard
+    - Further more, VS Code does not support copy HTML to clipboard and has no plan to do so until it becomes JS standard, see [#77790](https://github.com/microsoft/vscode/issues/77790)
 ## Release Notes

 ### 0.0.1

-Initial release of share git url extension supporting Azure Repos only
+Initial release of share git url extension supporting Azure Repos (partially GitHub).

 ---